 Role Responsibility Discussion Leader: Starts the discussion and keeps it going.
 Introduces topic.
 Asks other group members questions.
 Makes sure everyone participates.
 Clarifier: Clarifies terms and concepts.
 Makes sure key points and terms are understood.
+Takes time to paraphrase ideas.
 Pauses discussion at key points to paraphrase ideas and/or summarize what has been said.
 Recorder: Takes notes during the discussion and distributes the notes at the end.
 Timekeeper: Makes sure the group stays on track so that it will accomplish its goals within the specified amount of time.